bryanjonker-illinois/backstop-site-comparison/README.md

 * Two sites that are similar, or one site that you can change in between two runs.
 * NPM installed on your machine.
 See [NPM Install Instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-* Basic knowledge of JSON.
+* Basic knowledge of NPM and JSON.
 * (Optional) An IDE like Visual Studio Code.

 ## Steps